HEE YOUNG PARK

 Hee Young was just getting started.
 A few months later, she finished 4th at the CJ 9 Bridges Classic, beating a gaggle of top LPGA talent including world #1 Annika Sorenstam.
 She played the final day with LPGA Rookie of the Year Paula Creamer, but beat her by 6 shots in the tough conditions (73-79).
 Not surprisingly, Hee Young went on to win the KLPGA's Rookie of the Year trophy.

-Hee Young played on the newly formed Ladies Asian Golf Tour over the Winter.
-She promptly established herself by winning on that tour.
-During this period she also played at the ANZ Ladies Masters, which was won by high schooler Amy Yang.
 When the KLPGA season started anew in 2006, it took her all of one tournament to notch her first win of the year.
 She won the Phoenix Park Classic in late April to take the early money list lead.
 She followed that with a second win at the Lake Hills Classic a few months later.
 This put her atop the KLPGA money list.
 But after that, she started to play more inconsistently, at a time when rookie star Ji Yai Shin was playing well virtually every week.
 In the end, Shin ran away with the money list title (and just about every other award in 2006), but Park had a very respectable second place finish on the money list.
-She ended her year playing well at the Kyoraku Cup, notching a win and a close loss.
+She ended her year playing well at the team event called the Kyoraku Cup, notching a win and a close loss in two matches.

 In 2007, she had a decent season on the KLPGA, although it was her weakest season since joining the tour.
 She was not able to collect a win all year, although she did come up with three runner up finishes.
 Perhaps the most painful of these came at the second KB Star Tour event.
 She had a two stroke lead at one point in the final round, when her caddie noticed that her playing partner, Eun Hee Ji, had left one of her clubs by the green.
 Her caddie picked it up and put it into Hee Young's bag.
 A few holes later, Ji noticed the club was missing and spotted it in Park's bag.
 She called a two stroke penalty on Park for having too many clubs in her bag.
 As it turned out, Ji and Park wound up in a playoff, which Ji won; but if it had not been for the penalty, which Ji called on Park, Park would have been the victor.
 Sometimes it doesn't pay to do someone a favor!

-Park finished in the top five at her Q-School sectional, then played brilliantly in the finals, eventually finishing third to earn her exempt card for 2008.
-She was the only exempt Korean rookie on tour in 2008.
+Park finished in the top five at her LPGA Q-School sectional that Fall, then played brilliantly in the finals, eventually finishing third to earn her exempt card for 2008.
+She was the only exempt Korean rookie on tour that year.

 In 2008, Hee Young had a pretty decent campaign, although she was overshadowed by her fellow KLPGA refugee Na Yeon Choi.
 Still, she played quite well, easily maintaining her exempt status, and notching her career best Major finish at the British Open besides.
 She also signed a multi-year sponsorship deal with Hana Bank and Elord in 2008.